kishannareshpal/Exames/README.md

 ---
-The following software may be included and powered by this product: Firebase by Google.
+The following software may be included and powered by this product: **Firebase by Google**.
 This software contains the following license and notice bellow:

 > Please refer to the oficial page: http://firebase.google.com or GitHub: https://github.com/firebase/

 ---
-The following software may be included and powered by this product: Firebase by Google.
+The following software may be included and powered by this product: **Permission Dispatcher by Shintaro Katafuchi, Marcel Schnelle, Yoshinori Isogai**.
 This software contains the following license and notice bellow:

 > Copyright 2016 Shintaro Katafuchi, Marcel Schnelle, Yoshinori Isogai